kanihal/docker-vinge-explore-and-query/README.md

 cd tomcat_vinge
 ```

-2. modify the rootURI param value (that you would enter in the browser for accessing browser) in
+2. modify the rootURI param value (that you would enter in the browser for accessing this applet) in
 `webapps/ExploreAndQuery/WEB-INF/web.xml`
 ```
         <init-param >